Career and Technical Students Steps to Enroll

 Create your MySeminoleState account.

-Once your residency has been approved and you have a student ID number, visit my.seminolestate.edu, and click "Create New Student Account" in the Login box.
-Fill in the blank fields, and click "Save."
-If you have questions, please visit the MySeminoleState Help page or call 407.708.2000.
+Once your residency has been approved and you have a student ID number, visit my.seminolestate.edu, and click "Create My SSC Student Account."
+If you have questions, visit the MySeminoleState Help page or call 407.708.2000.

 Complete the Student Welcome.

-The Student welcome is required.
-During the presentation, you will learn about College policies and procedures as well as campus activities.
-Complete the online Student Welcome.
+During the Student Welcome, you will learn about College policies and procedures as well as campus activities.
 For more information, call 407.708.2050.

 Submit placement test scores (if needed).

 You may be required or opt to take a placement test.
-Please visit seminolestate.edu/testing/placement for more info.
+Please visit seminolestate.edu/testing/placement for more information.

 Complete a financial aid application.